feizheng10/omniperf/docs/conceptual/pc_sampling.rst

         --pc-sampling-sorting-type: offset or count (DEFAULT: offset).
         "offset" is assembly instruction offset in the code object.

+To associate PC sampling info back to HIP source code, users need to build the profiling target app with -g to keep the symbols.
+Otherwise, PC sampling info would be only associated with assembly lines.

 Note that PC sampling feature is BETA version at this moment.
 To enable PC sampling, users have to explicitly enable it with block index 21.
 Here is the example cmd:
 Profiling: